gophergala/watchtower/README.md

 Or any of the following

-	* HTTP 401 - invalid or missing sender
+	* HTTP 401 - missing sender
+	* HTTP 403 - invalid sender
 	* HTTP 204 - no channels created yet